open-source-labs/Chronos/examples/gRPC/README.md

 ORDER_URI = mongodb+srv://<username>:<password>@cluster0.o2hx5.mongodb.net/<dbname>?retryWrites=true&w=majority
 ```
-  - In each Microservice Mode.js file import and set the Microservice_URI
   - In each Microservices *chronos-config.js* file, verify that `"mode"` property has a value of `"microservices"`

 ```